 - Please notify us about any student with special needs.
 We can adjust your program to ensure everyone is involved.

 - Take advantage of our bus subsidy and fill your bus.
 Why not take two classes?
-The FEF has two teachers so taking two groups is not a problem, depending on the program.
+Each class will have an FEF teacher for the day.

 - Bring along parent helpers.
 Extra assistance is always appreciated.
 We will get any parent helpers actively involved in the program.